 Cons: Nondurable uppers for any sort of foot jamming on real rock

-Just looking at these shoes, it’s not hard to see why they’re a great beginner climbing shoe.
+Just looking at these shoes, it’s not hard to see why they’re great beginner climbing shoes.
 The uppers are unlike any other climbing shoe.
 The knit fabric allows for extreme breathability and flexibility.
 This is especially appealing for those who hate the claustrophobic feeling of climbing shoes.

-These climbing shoes come in either velcro or lace up version to suit your preference.
-The Momentums have the perfect amount durability in the rubber for beginners.
+These climbing shoes come in either velcro or lace-up versions to suit your preference.
+The Momentums have the perfect amount of durability in the rubber for beginners.

-These shoes could definitely be seen as having a lot of downsides for more advanced climbers but for a beginner who wants total comfort, the Black Diamonds have been known to deliver.
+These shoes could be seen as having a lot of downsides for more advanced climbers but for a beginner who wants total comfort, the Black Diamonds have been known to deliver.
 Plus, you can often find the Momentums at a discounted price on REI, Amazon, and Backcountry (see below).

 Standard price: $90